Unit cyclotomic multiple zeta values for $\mu_2,\mu_3$ and $\mu_4$: Introduction

 Glanois \cite{gla} introduced the definitions of cyclotomic motivic multiple zeta values for $\mu_N$, $N=2,3,4,6,8$.
 Glanois gave a basis of cyclotomic motivic multiple zeta values in each case respectively.

 Denote by $\mathcal{Z}^{(1)}_K$ the $\mathbb{Q}$-linear space generated by the following weight $K$ elements:

 We call $\mathcal{Z}^{(1)}_K$ unit cyclotomic multiple zeta values of weight $K$.
 Define

 Clearly $\mathcal{Z}^{(1)}$ is a graded $\mathbb{Q}$-subalgebra of $\mathcal{Z}$.
 Unit cyclotomic multiple zeta values have been studied by Borwein, Bradley, Broadhurst and Lisonek \cite{BBBL} for $N=2$.
 They have also been studied by Zhao \cite{zhao} for $N=3, 4$.
-Zhao \cite{zhao} conjectured that the set of following elements
+Zhao proposed the following conjecture (Conjecture $6.2$ in \cite{zhao}). \begin{conj} The set of following elements

-is a basis for cyclotomic multiple zeta values of weight $K$ for $N=3$ and $4$ for $K\geq 1$.
+is a basis for cyclotomic multiple zeta values of weight $K$ for $N=3$ and $4$ for $K\geq 1$. \end{conj}

+In this paper, it is proved that \begin{Thm} For $N=2,3,4$, all the cyclotomic multiple zeta values for $\mu_N$ are $\mathbb{Q}$-linear combinations of unit cyclotomic multiple zeta values for $\mu_N$. \end{Thm} Theorem \ref{uzhao} provides partial evidence towards Zhao's conjecture.
+For a multiple zeta value $\zeta(k_1,\cdots,k_r)$, Ohno and Zagier \cite{OZ} defined the height of $\zeta(k_1,\cdots,k_r)$ as Brown's main result \cite{brown} implies that multiple zeta values are generated by multiple zeta values of {\bf maximal height}.
+In the cyclotomic cases, Theorem \ref{uzhao} shows that the cyclotomic multiple zeta values for $\mu_2,\mu_3,\mu_4$ are generated by cyclotomic multiple zeta values of {\bf minimal height} (which are unit cyclotomic multiple zeta values.)

+In Section \ref{mainsection} we will give a set of generating elements (which are $\mathbb{Q}$-linear combinations of unit cyclotomic multiple zeta values for $\mu_N$) of cyclotomic multiple zeta values for $\mu_N$ in cases $N=2,3,4$.

 Denote by $\mathcal{D}_{r}\mathcal{Z}_K$ the $\mathbb{Q}$-linear space generated by weight $K$ and depth $\leq r$ cyclotomic multiple zeta values for $\mu_N$.
 Define

 Denote by $gr_r^{\mathcal{D}}\mathcal{Z}^{(1)}_r$ the $\mathbb{Q}$-linear subspace of $gr_r^{\mathcal{D}}\mathcal{Z}_r$ which is generated by the images of unit cyclotomic multiple zeta values of weight $r$ and depth $r$.